tikv/raft-rs/README.md

 ![The design of raft-rs](media/the-design-of-raft-rs.png)

-> Note: This raft-rs implementation includes the core Consensus Module only, not the other parts.
+> Note: This Raft implementation in Rust includes the core Consensus Module only, not the other parts.
 The core Consensus Module in raft-rs is customizable, flexible, and resilient.
 You can directly use raft-rs, but you will need to build your own Log, State Machine and Transport components.

 ## How to use raft-rs